Author: Juliet Bourke

-Juliet, I want to congratulate you on the best research-based book on understanding cognitive diversity that I have ever read: the breadth of the research and the ability to synthesize the disparate sources of data into a fully and articulate framework of applied cognitive diversity.
-There are books that are purely academic, or science based, or mostly comprised of anecdotes and metaphors.
-But, this book takes the best of each approach and blends them into a most useful practical guide.
-This book is a game-changer!
+“[This is] the best research-based book on understanding cognitive diversity that I have ever read (the breadth of the research and the ability to synthesize the disparate sources of data into a fully and articulate framework of applied cognitive diversity).
+There are books that are purely academic, or science based, or mostly comprised of anecdotes and metaphors – but this book takes the best of each approach and blends them into a most useful practical guide.
+This book is a game-changer!”

-- Bruce Stewart, Acting Director, Office of Diversity and Inclusion, “Responsible for Implementing the President’s Executive Order on Diversity and Inclusion Across the Federal government”
+- Dr Bruce Stewart, past Deputy Director, Office of Diversity and Inclusion, “responsible for implementing President Obama’s Executive Order on Diversity and Inclusion across the federal government”

-Juliet's book is both thought provoking and an essential tool for directors seeking to make good decisions and ensure better overall governance.
+Juliet Bourke's book is both thought provoking and an essential tool for directors seeking to make good decisions and ensure better overall governance.”

 “Chairs have an opportunity to sponsor, lead and facilitate change to provide the environment and conditions to enable diverse thinking.
 I encourage all chairs and leaders to read Which Two Heads Are Better Than One?, [and to] think about the changes they can lead.”